White-812/rsschool-cv/cv.md

 ---

 ### About me
-*My aim is to get a high level education in IT.
-I'm interested in coding as a new language for communication, and it is useful worldwide.
-I believe that there is no endm there is onlt way of self-improvement*
+*My aim is to get a high grade in IT.
+I'm interested in coding as a new language for communication, and it is imprssive that it is useful worldwide.*
 ---

 ### Skills in IT